alexapostolu/night/README.md

 **Edit:**

 Okay, so I did code and now the math parser works great!
 But the bool parser kinda works.
 It was harder than I thought.
 It works for simple things line `true && true`, but the problem is when you have brackets and use NOT like this: `!(true || !false)`.
-Umm... but it's good enought for now.
+Umm... but it's good enough for now.

 So next up, the `print` thingy and fixing some minor bugs.
 Hopefully I can get that done by Sunday.